 4. New York University

-The Arthur L. Carter Journalism Institute allows students to have a double major in Journalism and another subject of their choice.
-Students may also further choose their track: print or broadcast journalism.
-Other students from the College of Arts and Sciences also have the option to take a minor in Broadcast and Multimedia Journalism.
+The Arthur L. Carter Journalism Institute requires undergraduate journalism majors to complete a double major in Journalism and another subject of their choice.
+Students may also pursue undergraduate journalism minors, including Broadcast and Multimedia Journalism.

-The institute also offers numerous graduate programs, including Reporting the Nation & New York in Multimedia.
-It lasts three semesters and requires 37 credits for completion.
+The institute also offers graduate programs, including Reporting the Nation & New York in Multimedia.
+This program lasts three semesters and requires 37 credits for completion.

 5. University of Illinois Urbana-Champaign

-Journalism students at the university’s College of Media can gain competencies in Multimedia Reporting, News Editing, Multimedia Editing & Design, Investigative Journalism, and Audio Journalism.
-Interested students may select from the various degrees and programs available at the college.
+Journalism students at the university’s College of Media can build skills in reporting, multimedia storytelling, investigative journalism, sports reporting, digital media, and television and radio production.
+Interested students may select from the various degrees and programs available at the college, including undergraduate journalism study, the Master of Science in Journalism, and doctoral study in communications and media.

-Graduates of Journalism programs at the University of Illinois can find many career opportunities in reporting, sports reporting, television & radio producing, and more.
+Graduates of Journalism programs at the University of Illinois can find career opportunities in reporting, sports reporting, television and radio producing, digital media, and related communication fields.

 6. Cardiff University

-Cardiff University delivers a high-quality broadcasting curriculum across the globe, and The Bachelor of Arts in Journalism and Communication program lasts three years for full-time students.
-It provides students with practical skills across various platforms to gain an academic advantage in their future careers in print or broadcast journalism.
+Cardiff University delivers a strong journalism and communications curriculum.
+The Bachelor of Arts in Journalism and Communications program lasts three years for full-time students.
+It provides practical skills across various platforms, helping students prepare for careers in print, digital, and broadcast journalism.

-Interested students may also take up a one-year Master of Arts in Journalism, Media, and Communication program to have a deeper understanding of the course in a global context.
+Interested students may also take a one-year, full-time Master of Arts in Journalism, Media and Communications program to develop a deeper understanding of journalism and media in a global context.

 7. University of Georgia

-The University of Georgia (UGA), founded in 1875, is a high-ranking public university in the US and is another excellent institution for broadcasting in the world.
-It takes pride in experiential learning, where students can gain hands-on experience for academic and future career success.
+The University of Georgia (UGA), founded in 1785, is a long-established public university in the US and the birthplace of public higher education in the country.
+It emphasizes experiential learning, where students can gain hands-on experience for academic and future career success.

-The Grady College of Journalism and Mass Communication offers a Bachelor of Arts degree in Journalism that prepares students for an honorable career as an ethical and credible reporter across various platforms, including radio, magazine, newspaper, television, and online media.
+The Grady College of Journalism and Mass Communication offers a Bachelor of Arts degree in Journalism that helps students learn to tell stories using words, photos, videos, graphics, and sound.
+Graduates can pursue careers in television, newspapers, magazines, radio, online media, and related fields.

-We hope that this article on Best Broadcasting Schools in the World was helpful.
+We hope that this article on the best broadcasting schools in the world was helpful.
 Make sure to also check out the Available Programs for International Students to learn more about information like this!

 About the Author: Hyun Lee